 Discussion sections are designed to help you apply your knowledge and exercise your skills, by reviewing the lecture materials in groups and solving practice problems which exam questions will be based on.
-Answer key to Practice problems will be posted on Canvas after one week.
+Answer keys to Practice problems will be posted on Canvas four days before each exam.

 You are encouraged to join the discussion section that you enrolled in.
 If you are feeling ill or you should quarantine, you can choose to participate in the section remotely at your place or asynchronously.
-To make our class more accessible and flexible, you can attend any discussion section from C00 or D00 regardless of your enrollment.
+To make our class more accessible and flexible, you can attend any discussion section regardless of your enrollment.
 It is highly encouraged to join at least one section every week, either in-person or asynchronously, although in-person section attendance will not be graded.

-The sections will start on Friday, September 24th, Monday, September 27th or Tuesday, September 28th.
+The sections will start on Week 1, Week of March 28.
 Section recordings will be available for those who cannot attend.